Blogs

 Q: How do these laws define and address workplace discrimination?

-A: These laws treat workplace discrimination as illegal behaviour where a person is treated less favourably due to attributes like race, sex, age or disability.
+A: These laws deem workplace discrimination as illegal, where unfair treatment occurs due to race, sex, age, or disability.
 They provide legal remedies and allow regulatory bodies to take action against offending parties.

 Q: What are the legal remedies available to victims of workplace harassment?

-A: Victims can lodge complaints with bodies like the Australian Human Rights Commission or the Fair Work Commission, who can then investigate.
-Legal remedies can include compensation for losses, apology or reinstatement in job, and prevention of further discrimination.
+A: Victims can file complaints with organisations such as the Australian Human Rights Commission or the Fair Work Commission for investigation.
+Legal remedies can include compensation for losses, apology or reinstatement of job, and prevention of further discrimination.

 Q: How do regulatory bodies in Australia contribute to preventing workplace harassment?

-A: Regulatory bodies like the Australian Human Rights Commission and the Fair Work Commission provide guidelines, investigate complaints, and enforce laws related to harassment.
+A: The Australian Human Rights Commission and the Fair Work Commission offer guidelines, investigate complaints, and enforce harassment-related laws.
 They also offer educational resources and promote inclusive policies.

 Q: What initiatives has the Australian Human Rights Commission implemented to combat workplace discrimination?

-A: The AHRC conducts national inquiries to understand and tackle discrimination, offers resources for employers to promote equality, and provides a platform for individuals to lodge complaints about workplace discrimination.
+A: The AHRC carries out national inquiries to address discrimination, provides resources for promoting equality, and offers a platform for lodging workplace discrimination complaints.

 Q: How do industry-specific codes of conduct help in preventing harassment?